 - Identity fraud: Using someone else's identity, photograph, or biometrics; presenting another person's documents as your own

-- Fraudulent English language test results: ETS / TOEIC results found fraudulent in 2014 investigations; Pearson PTE results found fraudulent at specific test centres
+- Fraudulent English language test results: The ETS / TOEIC results found fraudulent in 2014 investigations remain the largest single historical source of deception findings

-- Exceptional circumstances: Compelling humanitarian reasons including serious medical conditions, danger of harm if refused, or extraordinary family circumstances
+- Exceptional circumstances: Compelling humanitarian reasons including serious medical conditions or a danger of harm if refused

-- Protection / asylum claims: The refugee framework operates separately — deception in identity documents to flee persecution is treated under the 1951 Refugee Convention, not paragraph 9.8.1
+- Protection / asylum claims: The refugee framework operates separately — using false identity documents to flee persecution is treated under the 1951 Refugee Convention, not SUI 9.1

 UK Re-Entry Ban — 1 to 10 Years for Overstaying or Removal